psy0rz/zfs_autobackup/README.md

   --test                dont change anything, just show what would be done
                         (still does all read-only operations) --verbose             verbose output
-  --debug               debug output (shows user details, decicions that are
+  --debug               debug output (shows commands that are executed)
-                        made and commands that are executed)
 ```

 Example